shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 You gain the following Bond Affinity option:

--   Bent: Modify this spell cast’s attributes to your Cast Range, Tether Range, and Spell Duration.
+-   Bent: 1 Spell Point.
+Modify this spell cast’s attributes to your Cast Range, Tether Range, and Spell Duration.

 ### Spell Sharing